ardc-fair-checklist/ardc-fair-checklist.github.io/README.dev.md

 ### Zenodo

 There is a GitHub action `/.github/workflows/zenodraft.yml` that publishes a snapshot of `main` to Zenodo, makes a release on GitHub, and tags the corresponding SHA.
 The workflow purposely does not finalize the depostion on Zenodo.
-It must be published manually by clicking the "Publish" on Zenodo after inspection of the draft's metadata.
+It must be published manually by clicking the "Publish" button on Zenodo after inspection of the draft's metadata.
 The GitHub action can be triggered manually via the GitHub user interface.

 ## Adding a new version of an existing topic